ISOLATOR SETUPS

 - Double Weight Horn Trolley — Front Facing Pulley

-- OR Side Weight Horn Trolley — Side Facing Pulley (9" or 12" option)
+- OR Side Weight Horn Trolley — Side Facing Pulley (9" or 12")

 ISO ARMS WITH ISOLATOR CAM SUGGESTED SETUP